College of Business

 College of Engineering

-The College comprises eight academic units providing quality education programmes with an emphasis on interdisciplinary studies: Advanced Design and Systems Engineering; Architecture and Civil Engineering; Biomedical Engineering; Computer Science; Electrical Engineering; Materials Science and Engineering; Mechanical Engineering; and Building Science and Technology.
+The College comprises seven academic units providing quality education programmes with an emphasis on interdisciplinary studies: Architecture and Civil Engineering; Biomedical Engineering; Computer Science; Electrical Engineering; Materials Science and Engineering; Mechanical Engineering; and Systems Engineering.

 The College has a strong international reputation in research, as evidenced by recent international rankings: